GoogleCloudPlatform/gcsfuse/docs/semantics.md

 # File inodes

 As in any file system, file inodes in a gcsfuse file system logically contain file contents and metadata.
-A file inode is iniitalized with a particular generation of a particular object within GCS (the "source generation"), and its contents are initially exactly the contents of that generation.
+A file inode is initialized with a particular generation of a particular object within GCS (the "source generation"), and its contents are initially exactly the contents of that generation.